Elizabeth Cameron Dalman: Europe

-After departing ADT in 1975, Dalman moved overseas again, to dance and teach in Italy and the Netherlands.
-She founded a dance school in Ventimiglia as well as a youth dance theatre.
+After departing ADT in 1975, Dalman moved overseas again to live in a small Italian village near the French border.
+The children of the village learned she was a dancer (una ballerina), and they convinced her to teach them dance in the local church hall and around the village outdoors in exchange for Italian lessons.
+She went on to found a dance school in Ventimiglia as well as a youth dance theatre that held yearly performances.
+Dalman started re-mounting ADT works on her students that she and Pomare had originally choreographed.
+Some performances were held in picturesque locations like the Forte dell'Annunziata in Ventimiglia Alta that had a Mediterranean views of the Italo-French Riviera.

 In 1985 she was rehearsal director for American artist Anna Sokolow's Rooms and The Troubled Sleeper, and for Doris Humphrey's Day on Earth in Amsterdam.
 She also performed in the Solo Festival in Goes in the Netherlands.

 Returning to Australia in 1986, Dalman continued her career in both performance and choreography.

+Mirramu Creative Arts Centre

+1989 saw Dalman move from Adelaide to a rural property on the shores of Lake George/Weerewa, in New South Wales near Canberra which she called Mirramu (a name that revealed itself in a dream).
+There she built a dance studio and formed the Mirramu Creative Arts Centre, a Natural retreat for performing and visual artists, writers, and healing practitioners.
+Outdoors is the favoured location for artistic inspiration activities, and performances.
+The Mirramu calendar continues to include summer solstice events where all who attend participate and celebrate together outdoors.

-Mirramu
+Mirramu Dance Company

-In 2002 she co-founded (with Vivienne Rogis) and was and is inaugural director of the Mirramu Creative Arts Centre at Lake George, in New South Wales near Canberra.
+In 2002 she co-founded Mirramu Dance Company (with Vivienne Rogis) and was and is inaugural artistic director.

 Mirramu performed at the March 2008 Weereewa - A Festival of Lake George event, and again in 2014, along with dancers from Malaysia and Taiwan.

 Miscellaneous activities

 In 1999, Dalman founded "Weereewa – A Festival of Lake George", which was held in Bungendore, New South Wales.
 The festival showcased visual and performance artists and writers, and continued more or less biennially until at least 2014.

 In May 2015 Dalman staged Fortuity, a tribute to the ADT and work from Mirramu, at the Canberra Theatre Centre.
 She both narrated and performed in the performance.

 In 2016, aged 82, Dalman featured in Sue Healey's film En Route, along with the 102-year-old Eileen Kramer and many other dancers.

 In late 2016, she was invited play the role of the mother of the prince in a reimagined dance theatre piece, Swan Lake, by Irish choreographer Michael Keegan-Dolan.
 The production toured Dublin, Copenhagen, and London.

-Dalman was a mentor and board member of the Australian Choreographic Centre in Canberra, and she has studied Indigenous dance forms.
+Dalman was a mentor and board member of the Australian Choreographic Centre in Canberra, and she has collaborated extensively with Indigenous dancers.

 She has taught in Australian universities, and travelled as a performer, choreographer, teacher and researcher, including to Taiwan, Japan, and West Africa.